starburst997/apple-code-sign/README.md

 ## Build and Distribute App

 Now you can manually run the action **Build iOS** and **Build Mac** to build your app and have it uploaded to Testflight.
 If you're satisfied with your builds, you can then use those to publish on the AppStore inside App Store Connect.

+The workflow will also automatically increment the build number and save it as a variables in the repository.